xsuite/xsuite/docs/apireference.rst

 and provides selection, display, and serialization helpers.
 Row and column selection is available through the inherited :attr:`~xdeps.Table.rows` and :attr:`~xdeps.Table.cols` accessors.

+See :ref:`Working with tables <tables-user-guide>` in the User's guide for tutorial examples.

 .. autoclass:: xtrack.Table
     :members: